The Daily Universe supplement to the AP Stylebook

 president Never abbreviate.
 Capitalize before the name of the president of the United States, the president of BYU, the president of The Church of Jesus Christ of Latter-day Saints, members of the First Presidency, the president (or acting president) of the Quorum of the Twelve and stake and mission presidencies.
 On second reference, retain the title only for the president of BYU, president of the church, the First Presidency and president of the Quorum of the Twelve.
 Call others by their last name on subsequent references.

-General presidents of the Relief Society, Primary and Young Women are called Sister on first reference (e.g., Sister Linda K. Burton).
-General presidents of the Sunday School and Young Men are Brother on first reference (e.g., Brother Russell T. Osguthorpe) unless currently serving as a general authority or an Area Seventy.
+General presidents of Church organizations (no longer referred to as auxiliaries): Relief Society, Primary, Young Women, Sunday School and Young Men are called President on all references (e.g., Sister Camille N. Johnson).
+Counselors in the Relief Society, Primary and Young Women general presidencies are referred to as Sister (Sister Rebecca L. Craven, second counselor in the Young Women general presidency).
+Counselors in the Sunday School and Young Men are Brother on first reference (e.g., Brother Milton Camargo, first counselor in the Sunday School general presidency) unless currently serving as a general authority or an Area Seventy.
 In those cases, use the title Elder on first reference.

 presidency Presidency titles are lower case: first counselor in the First Presidency, or second counselor in the Young Women general presidency.
 Note that presidency is not capitalized unless referring to the First Presidency or the Presidency of the Seventy.
 See the Style Guide for Publications of The Church of Jesus Christ of Latter-day Saints section 8.4 for details.

 prior to Do not use prior to; instead, use before.

 professor Never capitalize unless beginning a sentence.
 See academic titles for more information.

 Provo Towne Centre The shopping center on the south end of Provo.
 Note the spelling of Centre.